henrywoo/Generative-AI-In-Action/source/ch6-llm/security/report/README.md

 - Yujia Fu, Peng Liang, Amjed Tahir, Zengyang Li, Mojtaba Shahin, and Jiaxin Yu.
 2023.
 Security Weaknesses of Copilot Generated Code in GitHub. arXiv preprint arXiv:2310.02059 (2023).
 - Raphaël Khoury, Anderson R Avila, Jacob Brunelle, and Baba Mamadou Camara.
 2023.
 How Secure is Code Generated by ChatGPT? arXiv preprint arXiv:2304.09655 (2023).
 - Hammond Pearce, Baleegh Ahmad, Benjamin Tan, Brendan Dolan-Gavitt, and Ramesh Karri.
 2022.
 Asleep at the Keyboard?
 Assessing the Security of GitHub Copilot’s Code Contributions.
 In 2022 IEEE Symposium on Security and Privacy (SP).
 754–768. https://doi.org/10.1109/SP46214.2022.9833571
+- SkipAnalyzer: A Tool for Static Code Analysis with Large Language Models based on ChatGPT (It can detect bugs, filter false positive warnings, and patch the detected bugs without human intervention.)
+- Vulnerability Detection with Code Language Models: How Far Are We?

 Code: